wikedzit/amity/README.md

 1. Confirm that Python is installed on your PC
 2. Download and install MongoDB [Click here for detailed instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) I recommend using Homebrew
 3. Configure python to supprt virtual environment
-4. Copy or Clone this repository to your local machine using `git clone https://github.com/wikedzit/amity.git
+4. Copy or Clone this repository to your local machine using `git clone https://github.com/wikedzit/amity.git`
-5. Create a **virtualenv** on your machine and install the dependencies via `pip install -r requirements.txt` and activate it.
+5. Create a **virtualenv** on your machine and activate it
+6. install the dependencies via `pip install -r requirements.txt`.
-6. Once all the requirements have been installed, navigate to amity/app and run python app.py
+7. Once all the requirements have been installed, navigate to amity/app and run python app.py

 ## 7. Usage